-So back to husband's radical suggestion that we don't keep trying to break up these incidents.
+So back to my husband’s radical suggestion that we don’t keep trying to break up these incidents.
 I was trying to think of what would happen.
-My youngest resorts to hitting and hair pulling when she is upset with her sisters.
-My older two just yell and cry.
-I could just see my baby terrorizing her siblings, hitting one while simultaneously yanking a chunk of the other's hair.
-But my husband asked me to think about what was the worse that could happen.
-To quote him, "she doesn't have access to a razor blade."
+Screaming and yelling would escalate.
+Hitting might occur.
+My girls don’t typically hit – they will cut each other down with a mean comment instead, but it could happen.
+My husband asked me to think about what was the worse that could happen.
+To quote him, “they don’t have access to a razor blade.”
 (Please note, if your kids do have access to razor blades, this advice might not apply.)

 *You know your children best.
 I am in no way advocating ignoring your children or allowing them to do serious damage to each other.
 I am just sharing something that is working for our family.
 Your results may vary.